LucaMarcellino/Computational_Intelligence/Lab1/README.md

 # Lab1
 In this repository is present a possibile solution for the set covering problem.
-I worked with my collegue Luca Villani in ordeto to find a best solution.
+I worked with my collegue Luca Villani (304992) in order to to find a best solution.
-The code print the number of step and states that the solution cover.
+The code print the sum of number of elements inside the lists (W).
+In the code the unit_cost is setted to the len of the list that the code will add, but in this case the computation time will increase exponentially when also the N increase.
+When we try to explore N=100 we can't find a good solution in a reasonable time.
+If we change the unit_cost to one we obtain the results here below.
+The results are not optiamal but the time to achive them is very good. we thought that this could be an optimal trade-off between (difference between optimal solution and found solution) and (computational time).

 Problem with N=5